National Institute of Technical Teachers' Training and Research, Chennai: Governance

 The institute has a Board of Governors responsible for its administration and control.

 Chairman

 Principals / Directors

-Prof.A.P.Jambulingam was the founder Principal of the Institute.
+A.P.Jambulingam was the founder Principal of the Institute.
 The Director of the institute serves as the Chief Executive officer of the Institute.
-The first Director of NITTTR from 2003 to 2006 was Dr.G.B.Jaiprakash Narain,The Institute is presently headed by Dr.Usha Natesan the first female director of the Institute from inception.
+The first Director of NITTTR from 2003 to 2006 was G.B.Jaiprakash Narain, The Institute is presently headed by Usha Natesan the first female director of the Institute from inception.

 Academics

 Departments and Centers

 The Academic Council of the Institute decides the academic policy.
 It designs Training programmes, frames curriculum, and courses to be offered to the clientele.

-The Institute has 6 Departments and 5 centers in the Tharamani campus at Chennai.
+The Institute has 9 Departments and 3 centers in the Tharamani campus at Chennai.